keycloak/keycloak-quickstarts/app-springboot/README.md

 services are located at `http://localhost:8081/products`.
 If the services are running elsewhere you need to edit `resources/application.properties` and replace the value of `product.service.url`.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.3 or later.
+See the [Getting Started Guide](../docs/getting-started.md) for the minimum requirements and steps to build and run the quickstart.

 Configuration in <span>Keycloak</span>